 TE Free text: A CharacterString, that is an arbitrary-length sequence of characters including accents and special characters from a repertoire of one of the adopted character sets.

-TD Truncated Date: One or more significant components of the modelling date are omitted.
+TD Truncated Date (S100¬_TruncatedDate): Allows a partial date to be encoded as an extension to the ISO 8601 compliant date attribute type values for year, month and day according to the Gregorian Calendar

 Example: – – – –02– – (Year and date not encoded)

 The exact format depends on the encoding.
-A GML dataset would use a GML built-in type and encode it as <gMonth>--02<gMonth>.
-An 8211 data format based dataset would truncated encode the date as – – – –02– –.
+A GML dataset would use a GML built-in type and encode the above example as <gMonth>--02<gMonth>.
+An 8211 data format based dataset would encode the truncated date as – – – –02– –.

-TI Time: A time is given by an hour, minute and second.
-Character encoding of a time is a string that follows the local time (complete representation, basic format) format defined in ISO 8601:2004.

-Time zone according to UTC is optional.

-Example: 183059 or 183059+0100 or 183059Z

-The complete representation of the time of 27 minutes and 46 seconds past 15 hours locally in Geneva (in winter one hour ahead of UTC), and in New York (in winter five hours behind UTC), together with the indication of the difference between the time scale of local time and UTC, are used as examples.

-Geneva: 152746+0100

-New York: 152746-0500

-DA Date: A date provides values for year, month and day according to the Gregorian Calendar

-Example: 19980918 (YYYYMMDD)

-DT Date and Time: A DateTime is a combination of a date and a time type.
-Character encoding of a DateTime must follow ISO 8601:2004 (see TD and TI above).

-Example: 19850412T101530

 URN A persistent, location-independent, resource identifier that follows the syntax and semantics for URNs specified in RFC 2141.

 Real or integer attribute values must not be padded by non-significant zeroes.
 For example, for a signal period of 2.5 seconds, the value populated for the attribute signal period must be 2.5 and not 02.50.